yairgd/yairgd.github.io/content/post/eclipse_for_embedded.md

 ```

-## create eclipse project
+## create an eclipse project
-To create an eclipse project we have to run the following code in windows command terminl:
+To create an eclipse project, we have to run the following code in windows command terminal:
 ```bash
 cd c:\path\to\project
 mkdir Debug